 Have you missed any of your School Immunisation Program vaccines?
 If you have and are under 20 years of age you can receive any missed vaccine for free.
 See your immunisation provider or doctor for further information.

 Copies of school immunisation records can be accessed from the Australian Immunisation Register (AIR).
 If these records are incomplete, contact the School Immunisation Program provider (PDF 514KB)

 The School Immunisation Program is committed to ensuring that all eligible students have been offered the recommended funded vaccines for adolescents.

 Each school immunisation service provider submits data to SA Health on the number of students that have been immunised, to measure the success of the state wide program annually.

-For further information on the School Immunisation Program, see the School Immunisation Program: Frequently asked questions page or contact your doctor, immunisation provider or SA Health's Immunisation Section.
+For further information on the School Immunisation Program, see the School Immunisation Program: Frequently asked questions page or contact your doctor or immunisation provider.